Keperra railway station

-Keperra railway station is located on the Ferny Grove line in Queensland, Australia.
-It serves the Brisbane suburb of Keperra.
-The station was opened in 1932.
+Keperra is a railway station operated by Queensland Rail on the Ferny Grove line.
+It opened in 1932 and serves the Brisbane suburb of Keperra.
+It is a ground level station, featuring one island platform with two faces.

 Services

-Keperra station is served by all stops Ferny Grove line services from Ferny Grove to Roma Street, Park Road, Coopers Plains and Beenleigh.
+Keperra station is served by all stops Ferny Grove line services from Ferny Grove to Roma Street, Boggo Road, Coopers Plains and Beenleigh.